-My Ultimate Super Crispy Fried Chicken Recipe that is super duper crispy, juicy and the batter never falls off the chicken so each bite is crispy to the end!
+My Ultimate Super Crispy Fried Chicken Recipe is made with a mix of flour and potato starch.
+The chicken stays juicy and flavorful and the batter never falls off the chicken so each bite is crispy to the end!

 My ultimate crispy fried chicken recipe has only 3 main requirements.